Comanche County, Oklahoma: Transportation

 Comanche County is primarily served by Interstate 44, designated as the H. E. Bailey Turnpike.
 It connects the county to Oklahoma City to the northeast and to Wichita Falls, Texas to the south.
 The county is also connected by US Highway 62, which connects to the regional towns of Altus to the west and Anadarko to the north.
 Other major thoroughfares include US Highway 277 and 281, which parallels the H. E. Bailey Turnpike to Wichita Falls to the south and leads to regional towns of Anadarko and Chickasha, respectively, to the north.

 Several State Highways cross the county including, State Highway 7 which connects Lawton to Duncan.
 State Highway 17 starts at US Highway 62 and connects the city of Elgin to the town of Sterling and leads to Rush Springs in Grady County.
 State Highway 36 connects the towns of Chattanooga to Faxon and has its eastern terminus at Interstate 44.
 State Highway 49 enters the county from Kiowa County and becomes unsigned through the Wichita Wildlife refuge heading east.
 Leaving the refuge it becomes signed and leads through Medicine Park to its eastern terminus at Interstate 44.
 State Highway 58 connects to Carnegie in Caddo County to State Highway 49 near Medicine Park.
 State Highway 115 leads from Mountain View in Kiowa County through Meers to the Wichita Mountain Refuge.
 There it becomes unsigned as it leads to the south.
 Exiting the refuge, it becomes signed and leads to its southern terminus north of Cache on US Highway 62.

 Lawton Area Transit System (LATS) provides public transit locally for Lawton and Fort Sill.
 LATS main terminal is located near the Lawton Public Library and provides five major routes throughout the city.

+Intercity transit is provided by Greyhound Lines, with buses traveling towards Oklahoma City and Dallas.
+Formerly, Jefferson Lines served Lawton up until at least 2016.

 By air, Comanche County is served by the Lawton-Fort Sill Regional Airport (LAW, KLAW).
 At present, it offers daily American Eagle flights to Dallas/Fort Worth International Airport and is also used for military transport.

-Education and healthcare
+Education

+K-12 education

+The following K-12 school districts include parts of the county.